This Revolut review will take you through the popular digital app and its features and account options.

 Revolut and Starling both offer apps that are designed to help you budget.
 Both automatically categorize your transactions and give insights into where you spend your money.

-Where Starling and Revolut differ is that they use the Interbank exchange rate, which is usually cheaper than the Mastercard rate.
-Starling is free with no £4.99 delivery charge and offer an interest rate of 0.5% as opposed to 0% with Revolut, and the big plus is that Starling has a full banking license.
+Starling and Revolut differ because they use the Interbank exchange rate, which is usually cheaper than the Mastercard rate.
+Starling is free with no £4.99 delivery charge and offers an interest rate of 0.5% as opposed to 0% with Revolut, and the big plus is that Starling has a full banking license.

 Revolut vs Wise